vitelabs/vite-wiki/docs/tutorial/rule/mintage.md

 Ownership of re-issuable tokens can be transferred.
 In this case, the token owner should send a ownership-transfer transaction to mintage contract, specifying necessary parameters, once the transaction is processed successfully, the ownership of the token has been transferred to new owner.

-A certain token can have only one owner.
-This process won't change the token's creator.
-If a specific token was issued via staking, the new owner has no authority to retrieve staked tokens after staking expires.
+A certain token can have only one owner at a moment.

 ### Parameters
 * Token id: The unique id of a re-issuable token